slukits/gounit/README.md

 helps to manage complexity.

-Finally when it comes to maintenance: having test names together with their suite and package names telling a story about the behavior of an certain aspect of a software system while clutter free tests provide the specifics about the production API makes it quite easy to get (back) into that certain aspect of a software system.
+Finally when it comes to maintenance: having test names together with their suite and package names telling a story about the behavior of an certain aspect of a software system while clutter free tests provide the specifics about the production API then it is quite easy to get (back) into that certain aspect of a software system.